calraijintaiko/caltaiko/GETTING_STARTED.md

 ## MVC Pattern

 The Model-View-Controller pattern is at the heart of how Rails operates.
-You can find a better explanation [here](http://betterexplained.com/articles/intermediate-rails-understanding-models-views-and-controllers/), but the general idea is that every url route maps to a specific method of a Controller, and each Controller method (usually, if it's a get not a post) has a corresponding view.
+You can find a better explanation [here](http://betterexplained.com/articles/intermediate-rails-understanding-models-views-and-controllers/), but the general idea is that every url route maps to a specific method of a Controller, and each Controller method (usually, if it's a GET not a POST) has a corresponding view.
 When the controller method is called, it gets the data it needs by calling methods from the model and storing it as an instance variable, where it can be accessed by the view.

 **Controllers** pass the needed data from the model to the view by storing it as instance variables.
 Every (public) controller method has a corresponding route; if it is a GET route it has a corresponding view as well.